MEGA65/mega65-core/doc/build.md

 1. pre-compile BEFORE running the ISE build
 1. run the ISE build
-1. optionally: see design run in fpga hardware
+1. optionally: see design run in fpga hardware (to do)
-1. optionally: see design run in ghdl simulator
+1. optionally: see design run in ghdl simulator (to do)

 The following instructions are for running in the fpga.